-The retrieved positive lists are deleted from the app memory after 14 days.
-The infection risk determined in the app (e.g. "low risk") is deleted from the app memory after each update, but after 14 days at the latest.
-If you have registered a positive coronavirus test, the token in the app memory is deleted as soon as you activate the warning feature.
+The positive lists are deleted from the app memory after 14 days.
+The infection risk determined for you (e.g. "low risk") is deleted from the app memory after each update, but after 14 days at the latest.
+If you have retrieved a positive test result, the token in the app memory is deleted as soon as you activate the warning feature.